MarcSkovMadsen/notes/anaconda-maker/awesome-data-models-and-analytics.md

 [![awesome-streamlit.org](assets/awesome-streamlit-org.png)](https://awesome-streamlit.org)

-But none of these frameworks would support all of my use cases.
-I ended up looking at [Panel](https://panel.holoviz.org) and found that it had the potential to support all my needs.
+But none of these frameworks would support all of our use cases.
+I ended up looking at [Panel](https://panel.holoviz.org) and found that it had the potential to support all our needs.

 You can check out my post [*I prefer Panel for my data apps*](https://medium.com/@marcskovmadsen/i-prefer-to-use-panel-for-my-data-apps-here-is-why-1ff5d2b98e8f) for the details.